Bears opt to make sweeping changes, fire GM Pace, coach Nagy

 Nagy was a breath of fresh air when he arrived.
 The Bears made a worst-to-first leap in his first year after John Fox led them to a 14-34 record over three seasons and the second-worst winning percentage by a Chicago coach.

-Nagy was chosen Coach of the Year.
-Pace, who swung a blockbuster trade with Oakland for star pass rusher Khalil Mack just before the 2018 season, took top executive honors from The Sporting News.
+Nagy was chosen as the Coach of the Year.
+Pace, who made a blockbuster trade with Oakland for star pass rusher Khalil Mack just before the 2018 season, took top executive honors from The Sporting News.

 Mack’s arrival transformed a solid defense into one of the NFL’s best and helped catapult the Bears to their first playoff appearance since 2010.
 Trubisky made the Pro Bowl as an alternate.